JordanWu1997/YSO_Hunters/README.md

 - 7/24
   - To realize the knowledge about extinction
 - 7/25
   - Learn to use astropy to read the data from ds9
+- 7/26
+  - To handle problems with Ichone :
+    - How to remove the Av from c2d sources
+    - What are 'Image check '(step6) and 'IR1 image check'(step7)
+    -
 ## **VIII.Data Sources**
 - Molecular Clouds HREL catalog :
   - /data/public/spitzer/c2d/data.spitzer.caltech.edu/popular/c2d/20071101_enhanced_v1
-- SWIRE galaxy catalog(Full) :
-  - /data/users/inchone/SWIRE_Galaxy_probability/oldddddd/past_catalog/
 - Programs from Inchone Hsieh :
   - Galaxy Probability:
     - /cosmo/users/inchone/Remove_Av_sources_in_whole_clouds/SWI_c2d_PSD_new_process2_multi-dim_version/J_MP1_plus_IR1_MP1_methed